Current PhD students

 - Ruben Pastor-Vicedo (Thesis entitled "Optimal procurement with auditing and bribery"): Ruben worked in the area of theoretical industrial organization, and in particular in the role of experts and intermediaries, and of testing, in models of asymmetric information.
 Ruben completed his PhD in 2013 at Warwick.
 He is currently Regulations and Compliance Manager at Robin Hood Energy and was formerly at Ofgem.
 Ruben's other PhD supervisor was Claudio Mezzetti.

 - Rachel Hayward (Thesis entitled "The Impact of Herding on the Sustainability of Pegged Exchange Rates"): Rachel completed her PhD in 2006 at Cambridge.
-Rachel has worked at a variety of consulting firms, think tanks and regulatory bodies including Acuity Economics, The Picker Institute, Nuffield Trust, OXERA, DotEcon and Ofqual and is now Head of Strategy at the University of Warwick.
+Rachel has worked at a variety of consulting firms, think tanks and regulatory bodies including Acuity Economics, The Picker Institute, Nuffield Trust, OXERA, DotEcon and Ofqual and is now Head of Government Affairs at the University of Warwick.

 PhD students examined